mario-goulart/egg-layer/README.md

 * It uses `chicken-install` as build system for eggs (but not to fetch and verify integrity of sources).

-* It only admits a single egg as argument.

 * It completely ignores egg versions.